Limits of Safe AI Deployment: Differentiating Oversight and Control: Evaluating Supervision

 \subsection{Maturity Model}

-A supervision process that outlines the mitigations and risks addressed clearly, and implements an effective oversight process is ideal.
-Of course, it is not always the case that the ideal is realized, and while successful prevention of a harm is binary, strategies and management approaches to mitigate the risks are not.
+In practice, the idealized process we present, which outlines the mitigations and risks addressed clearly and then implements an effective oversight process, may not be achieved.
+While successful prevention of a harm is binary, strategies and management approaches to mitigate the risks are not.
 For that reason, we suggest a maturity model for AI supervision.
 This should be useful, for example, for system designers making claims about their mitigations, and for auditors or regulators assessing the systems.

-In Table \ref{tab:maturity_model}, we suggest an adaptation of one dimension of the Microsoft Responsible AI Maturity Model, that for mitigating AI risks. \cite{vorvoreanu2023responsible}
+In Table \ref{tab:maturity_model}, we suggest an adaptation of one dimension of the Microsoft Responsible AI Maturity Model, that for mitigating AI risks. \cite{vorvoreanu2023responsible} This can be used alongside a broader review of overall maturity, but can also be used as an independent evaluative tool.